ElsevierSoftwareX/SOFTX_2020_238/gstlal-inspiral/doc/pages/gstlal_inspiral_main.md

-\mainpage gstlalinspiralmainpage gstlal-inspiral welcome page
+\mainpage gstlal-inspiral welcome page

-### Getting started
+## Getting started

 - You can get a development copy of the gstlal software suite from git via: